 This Quarterly Report on Form 10-Q contains forward-looking statements that involve substantial risks and uncertainties.
 The words "anticipate," "believe," "estimate," "expect," "intend," "may," "plan," "predict," "project," "would" and similar expressions are intended to identify forward-looking statements, although not all forward-looking statements contain these identifying words.
 All statements addressing our future operating performance and clinical development and regulatory timelines that we expect or anticipate will occur in the future, as well as expectations for cash runway, are forward-looking statements.
-There are a number of important risks and uncertainties that could cause our actual results to differ materially from those indicated by forward-looking statements, including uncertainties inherent in the initiation and completion of pre-clinical studies and clinical trials and clinical development of our product candidates; availability and timing of results from pre-clinical studies and clinical trials; whether interim results from a clinical trial will be predictive of the final results of the trial or the results of future trials; expectations for regulatory approvals to conduct trials or to market products and availability of funding sufficient for our foreseeable and unforeseeable operating expenses and capital expenditure requirements.
-These and other risks are described in greater detail in the Annual Report under the captions "Risk Factor Summary" and Part I, "Item 1A.
+There are a number of important risks and uncertainties that could cause our actual results to differ materially from those indicated by forward-looking statements, including uncertainties inherent in the initiation and completion of pre-clinical studies and clinical development of our product candidates; availability and timing of results from pre-clinical studies and clinical trials; whether interim results from a clinical trial will be predictive of the final results of the trial or the results of future requirements.
+These and other risks are described in greater detail in the Annual Report under the captions "Risk Factor Summary" and Part 1, "Item 1A.
 Risk Factors," as updated by our subsequent filings with the SEC.
-We may not actually achieve the plans, intentions or expectations disclosed in our forward-looking statements, and you should not place undue reliance on our forward-looking statements.
+We may not actually achieve the plans, intentions and expectations disclosed in our forward-looking statements, and you should not place undue reliance on our forward-looking statements.
 Actual results or events could differ materially from the plans, intentions and expectations disclosed in the forward-looking statements we make.
 Our forward-looking statements do not reflect the potential impact of any future acquisitions, mergers, dispositions, joint ventures or investments that we may make.